 In case the seat moves more than 1 inch when pulled, it means the installation is faulty, and you have to start all over again.
 The best way to avoid this is to make sure the car seat belt goes through the right slots specified in the installation manual.

 Next is to recline the child seat.
 Make sure this is properly done to safeguard the baby’s head and prevent it from flopping forward in the event of a car jerk.

 Finally, you want to ensure that the shoulder straps of the seat are positioned away from the neck.
 To ensure the comfort of your child, you may want to place a towel or any soft fabric between him/her and the crotch strap.

-In case you have a kid that is up to two years of age or above the height or weight limit of a rear-facing infant car seat, then you might want to switch to a forward-facing seat.
+In case you have a kid that is up to two years of age or above the height or weight limit of a rear-facing infant car seat, then you might want to switch to forward facing car seats .

 Just like step one above, place the restraint on the back seat of your car, but this time around, it should be facing front.

 Make sure the base of the safety seat is firmly sitting on the rear facing car seat base also.
 Also, check the back to make sure it’s firm against the cushion.

 The next thing to do is to locate the tethers on the safety seat and pass them through the path provided, then attach them to the tether anchor of your car.